-How Do I Mount the Wireless Residential Voice Gateway on a Wall?
+How Do I Mount the Residential Gateway on a Wall?
 (Optional)

-Your residential gateway may include mounting holes so that, if you wish, you can mount the residential gateway to a wall.
+If you wish, you can mount the residential gateway to a wall.
 This section describes how to mount the residential gateway to a wall, and includes a list of equipment you will need along with suggestions for choosing an appropriate place to mount the residential gateway.